 8. Diabetes: Eating too much sugar can lead to type 2 diabetes later in life.
 Diabetes is a disease that affects the body’s ability to regulate blood sugar levels.

-9. Lethargy: High blood sugar levels can result in overproduction of the hormone insulin which regulates blood sugar levels.
-Too much insulin can cause a sudden drop in blood sugar levels, leading to lethargy, inactivity and tiredness in the baby.
+9. Lethargy: High blood sugar levels can result in the overproduction of the hormone called insulin which regulates blood sugar levels.
+Too much insulin can cause a sudden drop in blood sugar levels, leading to lethargy, inactivity, and tiredness in the baby.

-13. Do Not Know The Real Taste Of Vegetables: If the baby’s food contains too much salt or sugar, this will mask the original taste of the vegetables and the food.
-The baby will start liking the taste of vegetables if it is not masked by too much salt or added sugar.
+13. Will Not Know the Real Taste of Vegetables: If the baby’s food contains too much salt or sugar, it will mask the original taste of the vegetables.
+The baby will start disliking the taste of vegetables if it is not masked by too much salt or sugar.

 Here are the answers to a few frequently asked questions about salt and sugar intake in babies: